avawood/SecurityProject/README.md

 ## 1) Setting Up the Server
 - To set up the server filesystem, go into the ```server/scripts``` directory.
 There, run ```create-filesystem```, which will create a filesystem directory at ```server/filesystem```.
 This directory contains one folder per user, and will also create a file in the coresponding directory containing the user's ```hashed_password```, as well as a ```pending``` directory to store pending messages.
 This script will also generate a mailbox corresponding to this current `$USER`.
-To set permissions on the `filesystem`, please run `create-filesystem-priv` as root.
+To set permissions on the `filesystem`, please run `create-filesystem-perms` as root.
 This will set filesystem group ownership to `mailergroup` and and will set it so that only `mailergroup` has read/write/execute access on this directory.

 - To set up the root CA, intermediate CA, certificate revocation list, and web server certificate that will be used by the server, go into the ```server/scripts``` directory.
 There, run ```ca-setup```, which will create a CA directory at ```server/CA```.
 This directory will store private keys for the root and intermediate CAs, as well as the certificate for the web server.